-- Trust Board Committees focus on the effectiveness of all business, pedagogy, and governance functions areas across the Trust - Academy Committees hold the senior leaders in their academy/academies to account for: - the quality of education, behaviour and attitudes, personal development, leadership and management - o safeguarding, equality, GDPR and health and safety - stakeholder engagement with parents/carers, student and staff and business and community links and ensuring that any representation is considered. - o they uphold the Trust vision.
+- Trust board committees focus on the effectiveness of all business, pedagogy and governance functions areas across the Trust - Academy committees hold the senior leaders in their academy/academies to account for: - the quality of education, behaviour and attitudes, personal development, leadership and management - o safeguarding, equality, data protection and health and safety - stakeholder engagement with parents/carers, student and staff and business and community links and ensuring that any representation is considered - o uphold the Trust vision

-8. Functions delegated to each committee
+8 Functions delegated to each committee

-Remit and responsibilities:
+Remit and responsibilities

-8.1 Trust Board Audit & Risk Committee (a statutory requirement due to the size of the Trust)
+8.1 Trust board audit and risk committee (a statutory requirement due to the size of the Trust)

-The Trustees recognise the overriding principles of the Academies Trust Handbook 2021(ATH) published by the ESFA and that the Audit & Risk Committee should be established in such a way as to achieve internal scrutiny which delivers objective and independent assurance for the Trust.
+The Trustees recognise the overriding principles of the Academies Trust Handbook (ATH) published by the ESFA and the DfE Audit Committee Handbook.

+The audit and risk committee should be established in such a way as to achieve internal scrutiny which delivers objective and independent assurance for the Trust.